legal resources necessary to hold negligent facilities accountable.

 Using the same soiled gloves, the CNA touched the resident’s “sheet and gown” then removed her gloves but “did not perform any hand hygiene [before applying] new gloves and [making the resident’s] occupied bed.”

 If your family believes your loved one suffered harm or injuries while a resident at Aperion Care Morton Terrace, contact Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Tazewell County victims of mistreatment living in long-term facilities including nursing homes in Morton.
+Our network of attorneys fights aggressively on behalf of Tazewell County victims of mistreatment living in long-term facilities including nursing homes in Morton.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

-As your legal representative, our law firm can provide numerous options to hold those responsible for causing loved one harm legally and financially accountable.
-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+As your legal representative, our network of attorneys can provide numerous options to hold those responsible for causing loved one harm legally and financially accountable.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement postpones the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.